open-access-policies/streaming/_trust_and_safety_policies/ts_pol_001.md

 ### 1. Objective

-The objective of this policy is to establish requirements for content moderation activities to ensure user-generated content on the video streaming platform complies with community guidelines, legal requirements, and regulatory obligations while maintaining user safety, platform integrity, and compliance with the EU Digital Services Act and other applicable regulations.
+This policy establishes requirements for content moderation activities to ensure user-generated content on the video streaming platform complies with community guidelines, legal requirements, and regulatory obligations.
+The framework maintains user safety, platform integrity, and compliance with the EU Digital Services Act and other applicable regulations while fostering a healthy environment for creative expression and community engagement across our global platform.

 ### 2. Scope

 This policy applies to all user-generated content on the video streaming platform including videos, comments, live streams, user profiles, and metadata.
-It covers all content moderation activities, automated systems, human review processes, and appeals procedures across all geographic regions where [Company Name] operates.
+Coverage encompasses all content moderation activities, automated systems, human review processes, and appeals procedures across all geographic regions where [Company Name] operates, ensuring consistent global standards while respecting local legal requirements.

 ### 3. Policy

 **3.1 Content Moderation Framework**

-The Company shall maintain a comprehensive content moderation system that combines automated detection with human review:
-- Multi-layered content review using AI-powered detection and human moderation
-- Risk-based moderation approach prioritizing harmful content and vulnerable users
-- Transparent content policies and community guidelines accessible to all users
-- Regular review and updates of moderation policies based on emerging threats and regulatory requirements
-- Integration with platform recommendation and discovery algorithms
-- Compliance with Digital Services Act transparency and accountability requirements
+The Company must maintain multi-layered content review using AI-powered detection and human moderation and implement a risk-based moderation approach prioritizing harmful content and vulnerable users.
+The Company must provide transparent content policies and community guidelines accessible to all users and conduct regular review and updates of moderation policies based on emerging threats and regulatory requirements.
+The Company must ensure integration with platform recommendation and discovery algorithms and maintain compliance with Digital Services Act transparency and accountability requirements.

 **3.2 Automated Content Detection**

-AI-powered content moderation systems must meet performance and fairness standards:
-- Machine learning models trained on diverse datasets to minimize bias across demographics
-- Regular bias testing and fairness assessments across protected characteristics
-- Continuous model improvement based on human reviewer feedback and accuracy metrics
-- Explainable AI capabilities to provide reasoning for automated decisions
-- Performance monitoring with accuracy, precision, and recall metrics by content category
-- Escalation procedures for edge cases and novel content types requiring human review
+AI-powered content moderation systems must train machine learning models on diverse datasets to minimize bias across demographics and conduct regular bias testing and fairness assessments across protected characteristics.
+The Company must implement continuous model improvement based on human reviewer feedback and accuracy metrics and provide explainable AI capabilities to provide reasoning for automated decisions.
+The Company must maintain performance monitoring with accuracy, precision, and recall metrics by content category and establish escalation procedures for edge cases and novel content types requiring human review.

 **3.3 Human Content Review**

-Human moderators must follow standardized procedures and receive appropriate support:
-- Comprehensive training on community guidelines, legal requirements, and cultural sensitivity
-- Mental health support and counseling services for moderators exposed to harmful content
-- Regular calibration sessions to ensure consistency across moderation decisions
-- Quality assurance programs with random sampling and accuracy measurement
-- Clear escalation procedures for complex or sensitive content decisions
-- Documentation requirements for moderation decisions and reasoning
+Human moderators must receive comprehensive training on community guidelines, legal requirements, and cultural sensitivity and have access to mental health support and counseling services for moderators exposed to harmful content.
+The Company must conduct regular calibration sessions to ensure consistency across moderation decisions and implement quality assurance programs with random sampling and accuracy measurement.
+The Company must establish clear escalation procedures for complex or sensitive content decisions and maintain documentation requirements for moderation decisions and reasoning.

 **3.4 Content Categories and Actions**